Phinx is run using a number of commands.

 The Create Command¶

 The Create command is used to create a new migration file.
-It requires one argument and that is the name of the migration.
+It requires one argument: the name of the migration.
 The migration name should be specified in CamelCase format.

 $ phinx create MyNewMigration